42Squares/LightPaper/doc/Adding Mermaid Diagrams.md

 #### Mermaid + LightPaper = ❤️

-## Adding diagrams to your documents using Mermaid
+## Adding diagrams to your documents using Mermaid and LightPaper

 [Mermaid](http://knsv.github.io/mermaid/#mermaid) is a JavaScript library accompanied by couple of CSS files that allows you to add diagrams to your documents using Markdown like syntax.
 It's really pretty sleek.